-- 1.2 Pursuant to schemes of arrangement approved by the Honorable Lahore High Court, Lahore, assets, liabilities and reserves of Faisal Weaving (Private) Limited, Latif Weaving (Private) Limited and Chenab Finishing (Private) Limited were merged with the Company with effect from December 31, 1998 and assets, liabilities and reserves of Chenab Fibers Limited were merged with the Company with effect from April 01, 2003. - 1.3 The Company has incurred net loss of Rs.96.58 million.
-As at June 30, 2020 the accumulated loss of the Company is Rs.9,205.46 million and the current liabilities exceed its current assets by Rs.
-9,875.94 million.
+- 1.2 Pursuant to schemes of arrangement approved by the Honorable Lahore High Court, Lahore, assets, liabilities and reserves of Faisal Weaving (Private) Limited, Latif Weaving (Private) Limited and Chenab Finishing (Private) Limited were merged with the Company with effect from December 31, 1998 and assets, liabilities and reserves of Chenab Fibers Limited were merged with the Company with effect from April 01, 2003. - 1.3 As at June 30, 2021 the accumulated loss of the Company is Rs.
+8,172.04 million and the current liabilities exceed its current assets by Rs.
+9,082.29 million.
 The Company has not redeemed preference shares on exercise of put options for three consecutive years by holders of preference shares due to tight cash flow situation.
 The Company has not been able to comply with terms of certain loan agreements.
 The company was wound up by the order of Honorable Lahore High Court dated July13, 2017 due to application filed by one of the creditor because of breach of debt covenants.
 The company preferred an appeal before the Honorable Supreme Court against this order but leave of appeal was not granted and dismissed vide order dated January 08, 2019 and official liquidator was appointed under the winding up order.
 SECP has initiated proceedings for investigations under the U/S-257 of Companies Act 2017,(Section 265 of the repealed Companies Ordinance, 1984.)
 The company has challenged the order and the Honourable Lahore High Court has stayed the proceedings.